 - Documentation: Involves reviewing all written components of the health & safety program.

-- Interviews: The interviews conducted must meet a representative sampling as determined by Partnerships in Injury Reduction (PIR).
+- Interviews: The interviews conducted must meet a representative sampling.

 - Observation: Observing the work environment, how employees are conducting their day-to-day activities, and observe the status of deficiencies noted found in the documentation.